EmaSuriano/portfolio/src/content/blog/2026-08-31-making-a-personal-site-readable-to-llms.md

 On top of that I generate [`/llms.txt`](https://emasuriano.com/llms.txt) and [`/llms.md`](https://emasuriano.com/llms.md) from `author.json`.
 Same content, two content types.
 That file is the version of the site I wish a model would read: who I am, when the site is useful, pages, API, projects, posts, talks, social.

-Ora moved a bit.
-Not enough to care.

 ### 2. Tell machines I am a person, not a blank HTML document

 Person + WebSite JSON-LD, unique titles, canonical URLs, and a markdown alternate.
 Later I added Berlin and LinkedIn on the Person node.
 I did **not** invent an email or a phone number so Organization.contactPoint would look "complete".
 If a crawler wants to reach me, the LinkedIn URL is the contact point.

-Still a low score.
-The files existed.
-Something else was wrong.
+That first bundle took Ora from 11 to 22.
+Not enough to care.

 ### 3. Ship a sitemap that is actually a sitemap